 What is Qulab?

-Qulab is a high-risk malware written in AutoIt scripting language.
+Qulab is high-risk malware written in the AutoIt scripting language.
 The purpose of this malware is to steal various personal details.
-Presence of such malware may cause a variety of issues, including serious privacy issues, financial losses, and so forth.
+Note that the presence of Qulab can cause a number of problems including serious privacy issues, financial loss, etc.